ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 3. You code at a fast speed.
 4. You produce automatic documentation for anyone else to read.

-I was a pretty good developer when I learned TDD, but after I spend around 2-3 months learning TDD, I saw that my coding skills became way to sharp.
+I was a pretty good developer when I learned TDD, but after I spend around 2-3 months learning TDD, I saw that my coding skills became way too sharp.
 This series covers the philosophy of TDD along with practical examples.

 Try to practice the exercises in the language of your choice and upload them to GitHub 🙂.
 And if you want just share the link of your repo.
 I'd love to see it.